PanyukovNN/betbot/README.md

 ## **BetBot**
 Bot consists of two modules:
 1. First module finds football games on 1xstavka.ru, which appropriate for special rule, then automaticaly do bets on those games.
-1. Collect matches results and displays statistics.
+1. Second module collects matches results and displays statistics.

 #### **Used tecnologies:**
 - Selenium